zia-foisal/zia-foisal/README.md

 - 👋 Hi, I’m @zia-foisal
-- 👀 I’m interested in spatial data science and its applications to improve the disaster and climate resilience work by improving access to risk information
+- 👀 I’m interested in spatial data science and its applications to improve disaster and climate resilience work by improving access to risk information.
-- 🌱 I’m currently learning R, SQL and Python
+- 🌱 I’m currently learning SQL, R, and Python to enhance my skills in data analysis and visualization.
+- 💞️ I’m looking to collaborate with other professionals and organizations working in the field of disaster and climate resilience to share knowledge and ideas.
+- 📫 You can reach me through my GitHub profile or by sending me an email at [ziafoisal@outlook.com].

 <!---
 zia-foisal/zia-foisal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.